 Brain-machine interfaces aim to restore lost functions due to brain disease or injury by converting neural activity from the brain into control signals...
 Read more

 Lars Steinmetz (Co-Director, Stanford Genome Technology Center) on "Emerging Technologies to Prevent Disease"

 Medicine is quickly becoming personalized, predictive, and participative...
 Read more

 - 7:50-8:10: BREAK.
 Before or after the break, anyone in the audience currently working within the intersections of art and science will have 30 seconds to share their work.
 Please present your work as a teaser so that those who are interested can seek you out during social time following the event.

-Christine Marie (Shadow Theater Artist) on "TBA"
+Christine Marie (Light Artist) on "Creating (antiquated) Augmented Reality"

 - 9:00pm-9:30pm: Discussions, networking